MetaApo13/JobPortalUI/README.md

   /pages           # Pages such as Login, Register, Job Listings, Job Details, and Plans /styles          # Tailwind CSS configurations and custom styles /utils           # Utility functions for validation, etc.
+  /lib             # Libraries
+  /routes          # For handling routes and route guard /store           # For handling Redux
   /context         # Authentication state management using React Context API (or Redux if preferred) /assets          # Images, icons, and other assets
 ```